 The “Sampling location” table gives the geographical coordinates of each sampling station.

 The “environment” table provides information on the environmental parameters at each site and season for the two species (Z. marina and Z. noltei).

-The “sediment” table indicates sediment organic matter content at the station scale for each season, and granulometry (% of each fraction) in winter and autumn.
+The tidal fluctuation file is available on request, but is not included in the database due to its size.The “sediment” table indicates sediment organic matter content at the station scale for each season, and granulometry (% of each fraction) in winter and autumn.

 The “seagrass_quadrat” table indicates the in situ measurement of Zostera sp. cover (%) and shoot count for Z. marina.